7 Tips For Safe Sailing on Your Summer Holiday

 Safety First, Kids!

 All in all, sailing during your holiday can be a safe and family-friendly way to enjoy yourself, provided you follow simple precautions.
-As a visitor or exhibitor at our Holiday Park & Resort Innovation Show, where boating is often a key activity, it’s important to take heed.
+As a visitor, with your FREE ticket, or exhibitor at our Holiday Park & Resort Innovation Show, where boating is often a key activity, it’s important to take heed.
 Just a bit of preparation will result in a fun and safe time on the water, for all!